submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * A new ServiceExport status condition type named Synced was added that indicates whether or not the ServiceImport was successfully synced to the broker.
 * Service Discovery now handles updates to an exported service and updates/deletes the corresponding ServiceImport accordingly.
-* Service Discovery now returns a DNS error message in the response body when no matching records are found for the query to `clusterset.local`.
+* Service Discovery now returns a DNS error message in the response body when no matching records are found when queried about
+`clusterset.local`.
 This prevents unnecessary retries.
 * Cloud cleanup for OpenStack now identifies and deletes failed MachineSets.
 * Privileges of the Route Agent and Gateway pods were reduced as they don’t need to access PersistentVolumeClaims and Secrets.